Aiden367/AutoDreamZA/README.md

 ## 📖 About the Project

-**AutoDream** is a full-stack eCommerce platform designed for selling automotive parts with a focus on performance, security, and modern design.
+**AutoDream** is a full stack eCommerce platform designed for selling automotive parts with a focus on performance, security, and modern design.
 It supports user registration, dynamic product listings, and a streamlined, secure checkout process.
-The platform integrates OTP-based verification for sensitive actions such as password resets and profile updates, and offers flexible payment options via Stripe and PayPal.
+The platform integrates OTP based verification for sensitive actions such as password resets and profile updates, and offers flexible payment options via Stripe and PayPal.
 Built with a scalable architecture and containerized using Docker, AutoDream also features a fully automated CI/CD pipeline powered by GitHub Actions for efficient deployment and delivery.

 ---

 ## 🚀 Features

-- ✅ JWT-based authentication
+- ✅ JWT based authentication
 - ✅ Secure OTP system for password reset & data updates
 - ✅ Product CRUD operations
 - ✅ Payment gateways: **Stripe** & **PayPal**